ROPilicious/src/README.md

 1. **execve**: execve() ROP Shellcode - will spawn a shell on success
 2. **mprotect**: mprotect() ROP Shellcode + execve() traditional Shellcode - will spawn a shell on success
+3. **bindshell**: bindshell ROP Shellcode - will open a socket with shell - remote access

 Once you run our tool with correct arguments, a **python script** with the required payload will be generated.